Brownfield land register

 Only sites that meet the Government’s definition of brownfield land will be considered:

 ‘Land which is or was occupied by a permanent structure, including the curtilage of the developed land (although it should not be assumed that the whole of the curtilage should be developed) and any associated fixed surface infrastructure".

-- land that has been developed for minerals extraction or waste disposal by landfill purposes where provision for restoration has been made through development control procedures;
+- that has been developed for minerals extraction or waste disposal by landfill purposes where provision for restoration has been made through development control procedures;

-- land that was previously-developed but where the remains of the permanent structure or fixed surface structure have blended into the landscape in the process of time’.
+- that was previously-developed but where the remains of the permanent structure or fixed surface structure have blended into the landscape in the process of time’.

-To be considered suitable for housing, sites must meet the above definition of brownfield land and must be:
+To be considered suitable for housing, sites must meet the definition of brownfield land and must be:

 - available, either in the short term within five years or in the medium term between six and 10 years

 - capable of accommodating five or more dwellings or more than 0.25 hectares, although smaller sites may also be considered